eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 }
 ```

-Loop over the years we want with the function we just created to
+Now, loop over the years we want (in this case, 2011-2021) with the function we just created to
 make/get dataframes of team `WAR` values.
 The model we’ll build is from
 my article on
 [TheLeftyCatcher](https://www.theleftycatcher.com/post/diving-deep-into-tanking)-
 based off of 2011-2021 data.
-That data won’t be visualized here.
+We'll visualize that data which will look strongly linear.

 ``` r
 for(i in 2011:2021){